 REST STOPS & RIDING PACE- 100 and 65 Mile Routes

 Special Ride Options for 30 and 65 milers: At Dixon Observation Area, 30 and 65 milers who are feeling strong and arrive early enough can add about 10 miles to their ride by circling the BWI loop trail and then returning to Kinder Farm Park.
 Follow the BWI Loop Trail signs and then your cue sheet to return to Kinder Farm Park.

 A very important goal of the Lifeline 100 event is to show the community the benefits and safety of cycling.
 All riders must obey the trail rules which include 15 mph speed limit, announcing every pass, stopping at crossings and riding single file when passing.
 On the road, the 3 foot law requires drivers to leave 3 feet of room when safely passing a cyclist.
 It is our responsibility, as cyclists, to also be courteous and obey ALL traffic laws and signals.
 That means stopping at red lights and stop signs, signaling turns and generally riding single file and on the shoulder on the busier routes.
 Please follow the rules of the roads and trails.

-After celebrating your crossing of the finish line, there will be sandwiches for 30, 65 and 100 milers starting 11:30AM.
+After celebrating your crossing of the finish line, there will be lunch for 30, 65 and 100 milers starting 11:30AM.
 All returning riders are encouraged to attend the free Community Health Fair at Kinder Farm Park open to the public from 12:30to 2:30PM.

 Your Hosts Wish You a Safe & Enjoyable Ride: